fl4p/fugu-mppt-firmware/doc/Internal ADC.md

 controller.
 So we can assume that measurements are taken with sub-µs time, which explains the noise issue quite well.

+The more time the ADC spends for conversion, the better the results get.
+Let's assume a measurement that takes 100µs and we take it every 100ms.
+This will give us an effective ADC duty cycle of 0.1% (1/1000).
+So 99.9% of the time the ADC doesn't do anything.

 To get most of the ADC performance we start a continuous measurements at maximum sampling rate (`SOC_ADC_SAMPLE_FREQ_THRES_HIGH`) and average the samples so we get the desired sampling rate.
 Averaging should be done with the raw adc int16 readings for best performance.

 For the ESP32-S3, a good configuration appears to be 83.3kHz SR and 32 samples averaging.
 With 3 channesl this gives an per-channel rate of ~ 868 sps (=83333 / 32 / 3).

+We cannot use the single-shot measurement API when the ADC is in continuous mode.
+So when adding another channel that has low requirements (e.g. an NTC), we need to add it the continous reading pattern, which will reduce bandwidth of all channels to 651sps (83333/4/32).
+We can improve this by duplicating the pattern without the NTC channel.

+For example `ch0,ch1,ch2,ch3,ch0,ch1,ch2`, where `ch3` is the NTC channel.
+This increases sampling rate of `ch0`,`ch1` and `ch2` to 744sps (83333/4/32*8/7). `ch3` is sampled with 372sps (
+83333/7/32).

 # Wiring